LT-IntroToAI-SY2526/assignment-0-mtbartoli/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

-[committing is esentialy saving and pushing is sending what you saved out sepretly.]
+[committing is esentialy saving and pushing is sending what you saved out sepretly.
+This is important becasue then you can go back to a previos change and it helps others that may be collebrating]

 **3. What is a repository and what does it contain?**